cvasi-tktd/.github/README.md

-# Calibration, Validation, and Simulation of TKTD models in R
+# .github

+This repo stores some technical files of the organisation.